tradergu/tradergu.github.io/_posts/2025-08-10-high-returns-vs-safe-savings.md

 The goal is finding a mix that keeps you both **financially on track** and **emotionally comfortable**.

 💬 How do you balance your own portfolio?
-Drop your approach in the comments—I’d love to hear your take.
+Drop your approach in the comments - I’d love to hear your take.

 <script src="https://giscus.app/client.js"
         data-repo="tradergu/tradergu.github.io-comments"